mbeddr/mps-platform-docs/src/doc/docs/clean_code/mps/index.md

 - Don't try to use features in MPS at places that don't officially support them.
 Not supported means that the official documentation doesn't mention it, and you can access the feature only through hacks and workarounds.
 Examples:
     - invoking the generator in type system rules
     - UI code in the behavior aspect
-    - accessing the project instance in unsupported places, e.g., the generator
+    - accessing the project instance in unsupported places, for example, the generator
 - [Avoid strict node casts](https://specificlanguages.com/posts/2022-06/02-avoid-strict-node-casts/){{ blog('sl') }}
 - [Use Java Streams to Write Clean Java Code](https://sweetcode.io/use-java-streams-to-write-clean-java-code/). *Warning*: While streams can be helpful, consider using the [MPS collections language](https://www.jetbrains.com/help/mps/collections-language.html) for most cases.
 It